khallaftaha-cmyk/DevOps_automation_toolkit/README.md

 # DevOps Automation Toolkit

-A collection of simple but powerful automation scripts designed for beginners learning **DevOps**, **Linux**, **Bash scripting**, and **Git**.
+A collection of beginner-friendly but professional DevOps automation tools written in Bash.

-This toolkit is fully written in Bash and contains useful tools for:
-- System monitoring
-- Log management
-- Git automation
-- Encryption & decryption
-- Auto project creation
-- Auto commit & auto push
-- Backup utilities

-Perfect for students preparing for DevOps roles or internships or anyone wanting to improve Linux automation skills.
+This toolkit helps automate common tasks such as Git backups, log cleanup, system monitoring, file encryption, and project creation.

 ## Project Structure